Compare loans for fair credit

 Depending on your score, you’re said to have excellent, good, fair, poor or very poor credit:

 Having a decent credit score will make it easier to get approved for personal loans, mortgages, vehicle finance and credit cards.
 It’s also likely to have a bearing on the credit limits and interest rates that you’re offered by lenders (which can vary at the lender’s discretion).

-The lowest rates on the market – and therefore the cheapest loans – are reserved for those with excellent credit.
+The lowest rates on the market – and therefore the cheapest loans – are only accessible to people with excellent credit.
 Applicants with fair credit may be offered personalised (higher) rates or may need to apply to specialist lenders.